The Only Formula You Need to Chia Seed Pudding (No Recipe Required!)

 4. Perfectly portable-just layer it up in a mason jar in the morning for a packable breakfast or snack for work.

-Follow these simple steps to see just how easy it is to make delicious breakfast combos of your own.
+Follow these simple steps to see just how easy it is to make delicious breakfast combos of your own without combing through chia pudding recipes.

 Pictured recipe: Blueberry Almond Chia Pudding

 You can't have chia pudding without chia seeds.
-One serving starts with just 2 tablespoons of seeds, so don't let the cost turn you away—that bag of chia will go far.
+One serving starts with just 2 tablespoons of chia seeds, so don't let the cost of a bag of chia seeds turn you away-that bag of chia will go far.
 Plus, this superfood packs in 3 more grams of fiber and 4 more grams of healthy omega-3 fats per serving than oatmeal.

 Pictured recipe: Apple Cinnamon Chia Pudding

-This is where the true beauty of chia pudding comes in—it fits into most diets.
-If you're vegan or dairy-free you can use nut milk, if you have a nut allergy you can use rice or soy milk and if you are a dairy-loving freak like me, you can use dairy milk and even a little bit of yogurt.
+This is where the true beauty of chia pudding comes in–it fits into most diets.
+If you're vegan or dairy-free you can use nut milk, if you have a nut allergy you can use rice or soy milk and if you are a dairy-loving freak like me, you can use dairy milk and even a little bit of Greek yogurt.
 Really 1/2 cup of any liquid should do the trick.
-Just be aware that some milks set up more than others due to varying protein and fat content, so add a little more or a little less milk to achieve the texture you like best.
+Just be aware that some milks set up more than others due to varying protein and fat content, so you may get away with just a 1/4 cup of liquid or you may need to add just a little more to achieve the texture you like best.
 These are our favorites:

 Pictured recipe: Chai Chia Pudding

-If chia pudding becomes your new go-to grab-&-go breakfast, don't be afraid to get away from the same old, same old.
+If chia pudding becomes your new go-to grab-&-go breakfast, don't be afraid to get away from the same old sweetener of your choice.
 It's so easy to add a little bit of sweet and spice to your milk and chia mixture for an ultra-flavorful pudding.
-Sweeten things up with just 2 teaspoons of the following:
+If you use a flavored milk like vanilla almond milk, you may want to skip this step, otherwise, sweeten things up with just 2 teaspoons of the following:

 To take the flavor punch to the next level, add up to 1 teaspoon of one of these boosters: